Applying

 How much is the deposit for admitted students?

 If you are offered admission to our MS program, a non-refundable deposit of $1500 is required by April 15 (or by the offer deadline) to hold your spot in our cohort.
 This deposit will be applied to your financial account to reduce the amount due on your first tuition payment.
-The fee may be waived for University of Rochester students, employees and alumni.
+The fee may be waived for University of Rochester students, employees, alumni and part-time students.

 Accepted Student Questions